 Any form of food has to taste delicious, otherwise people would never buy it.
 This includes the cheapest meal you could buy for $1 to fancy restaurants where a meal could cost over $100.
 There is no need to pay more if your goal is only eating something extremely delicious.
 Furthermore, this cuisine is capable of cooking every single vegetable on earth in an extremely delicious way.
 Finding home style vegetarian meals on streets can become a bit challenging than finding less healthier options.
 However, inside homes, Turkish people do eat these mastered vegetarian gems more frequently than anything else.

 The best use of spices in the Western world.
-Plus the salted Call of Duty dishes are simply a national treasure, there are thousands of them, and they all from good to great.
-Then you come to deserts, the Pastel de Belem, Ovos Moles, and lots of other fresh and complex delicacies will make you salivate from just thinking of them, let alone see, smell and then taste one of them!
+Plus, the salted Call of Duty dishes are simply a national treasure.
+There are thousands of them, and they all range from good to great.
+Then you come to desserts.
+The Pastel de Belem, Ovos Moles, and lots of other fresh and complex delicacies will make you salivate just from thinking of them, let alone seeing, smelling, and then tasting one of them.

-Wine-wise, it's hard to beat a country where you can buy a bottle of decent wine for 1 Euro, and if you wish you can also have a sip ot the timeless Port and Madeira!
-There's a reason why Shakespeare would make characters sell their soul to the Devil for just a sip of these nectars, and why the drafting of the US constitutiuon was celebrated with copious amounts of them!
+Wine-wise, it's hard to beat a country where you can buy a bottle of decent wine for 1 Euro.
+And if you wish, you can also have a sip of the timeless Port and Madeira!
+There's a reason why Shakespeare would have characters sell their souls to the Devil for just a sip of these nectars, and why the drafting of the U.S. Constitution was celebrated with copious amounts of them!

-Grilled chicken with Peri Peri sauce, second to none, excellent options for people that have had recent cardiac/heart surgeries.
-Rice with chillies, great for getting lots of different vitamins with raw vegetable salads, and to prevent common colds via drinking water when you know that you are having the first phase of common cold symptoms.
+Grilled chicken with Peri Peri sauce is second to none, offering excellent options for people who have recently had cardiac or heart surgeries.
+Rice with chilies is great for obtaining various vitamins, especially when paired with raw vegetable salads.
+It also helps prevent common colds when consumed with water, particularly when you feel the first phase of common cold symptoms setting in.

-Portuguese food is one of the most tasty food in the entire world.
-The chefs are incredibly talented and make add so much variety on their that it's hard to choose which food is better, and they're so underrated.
-How come chinese, english, american and spanish food be better than the portuguese one?
+Portuguese food is among the tastiest in the entire world.
+The chefs are incredibly talented and offer so much variety that it's hard to choose which dish is better.
+They're also highly underrated.
+How can Chinese, English, American, and Spanish food be better than Portuguese cuisine?
 Portuguese food really deserves a top 5 spot.

-Probably influenced most of the countries in the world.
-These, somewhere around 1500 jumped on what now you'd consider a raft with a sheet for a sail, and went around the world discovering India and Brazil.
-About the food, well...
-You have to try it, and I bet you'll never want to try anything else in fear of disappointment...
+Portugal has probably influenced most of the countries in the world.
+Around the year 1500, explorers set sail on what you would now consider a raft with a sheet for a sail and went around the world, discovering India and Brazil.
+As for the food, well, you have to try it.
+I bet you'll never want to try anything else, for fear of disappointment.

-I just like Algerian food, it has a very good mixture of ingrediants, it varies from east to west, and from north to south, and it's all good.
+I just like Algerian food.
+It has a very good mixture of ingredients.
+It varies from east to west, and from north to south, and it's all good.

-Algerian food is very rich with land and sea components!
+Algerian food is very rich, with both land and sea components.
 It offers various dishes by region and by season.